Evolving Programmatic Skill Networks: An Optimization Perspective on PSN

 \paragraph{Multi-scale learning dynamics.} PSN learning unfolds across three coupled timescales: (1)~\emph{Fast}: fault localization performs frequent behavioral repair at every execution.
 (2)~\emph{Intermediate}: maturity-based stabilization progressively freezes reliable skills over 10--50 executions.
 (3)~\emph{Slow}: structural refactor reorganizes stabilized behaviors every 5--10 successful executions.
 This yields a coherent dynamic: optimize behavior locally and rapidly, stabilize reliable skills over time, and restructure only after behaviors have converged.

 \paragraph{Scope of the analogy.} The neural network analogy is \textbf{partial}.
 PSN operates over discrete symbolic programs rather than continuous parameters, produces structured edit proposals rather than numeric derivatives, and relies on binary success/failure signals rather than differentiable losses.
 Nevertheless, it reveals that stability-plasticity tradeoffs, compositional credit assignment, and architecture search emerge as general principles when learning structured representations.
 This suggests that insights from neural network optimization may inform symbolic learning systems, and vice versa.
+An empirical decomposition of $J(\mathcal{N})$ into its four components across training is provided in Appendix~\ref{app:jn_decomposition}.